jjfiv/cs145-f2020/src/syllabus.md

 Work in computer science may often feel like a strange mix of art, language, mathematics, and logic.
 What sets this course apart from some of these other domains is the ability to instantaneously consult a "gold standard" for most of your work.

 ***Does your python program work?*** A lot of the time, you can run it immediately, and find out.
-When we go to grade assignments, often we can only tell whether or not it works.
+When we go to assess homework and projects, often we can only tell whether or not it works -- we can't tell if you understand it.

 ***Do you understand your work?*** Especially in introductory CS courses, where the solutions are usually not that long, you can often land on a solution by making a small change, and not fully understand why it works now and it didn't before.
 You must take charge of your personal learning.
 Do not settle for "it works" if you do not understand why -- ask a question!

 When you get the opportunity to discuss your work with other students, ensure that everyone leaves the group discussion with the same level of understanding. ***A working solution you do not understand has no value to your learning.***

-Because the solutions to our assignments are short, and there are limited intro-style problems to choose from, it is likely you will be able to find partial or full solutions to problems using online resources such as google or stackoverflow. ***A working solution you do not understand has no value to your learning.***
+Because the solutions to our projects (in this course) are short, and there are limited intro-style problems to choose from, it is likely you will be able to find partial or full solutions to problems using online resources such as google or stackoverflow. ***A working solution you do not understand has no value to your learning.***

-> TODO: cite snippet of honor code

 ## Universal Access & Accomodations